blackbaud/sky-api-tutorial-auth-code-nodejs/README.md

 ## About

-The Blackbaud SKY API currently supports the [Authorization Code Flow](https://apidocs.nxt.blackbaud-dev.com/docs/authorization/), which requires us to have a back-end server component where we're able to securely store the client secret.
+The Blackbaud SKY API currently supports the [Authorization Code Flow](https://apidocs.nxt.blackbaud-dev.com/docs/authorization/), which requires a back-end server component to securely store the client secret.
 For this code sample, we've implemented the server component using NodeJS.

+We've stripped down the user interface to highlight the Authorization Code Flow.
+Our [Barkbaud code samples](https://apidocs.nxt.blackbaud-dev.com/docs/code/) provide a rich user interface using [SKY UX](http://skyux.developer.blackbaud.com/).

-Feel free to leave feedback by filing an issue.
+Feel free to leave feedback by filing an [issue](https://github.com/blackbaud/sky-api-auth-tutorial/issues).

 Be sure to read the associated [Auth Code Flow Tutorial](https://apidocs.nxt.blackbaud-dev.com/docs/authorization/auth-code-flow/tutorial/) within our documentation.